miklevin/MikeLev.in/_posts/2024-11-27-dedumbing-sisyphus.md

 ### The Art of Simultaneous Problem-Solving

 Anyhoo, it's a complex multidimensional puzzle.
-I'm solving multiple equations simultaneously, but I must do that without slowing myself down, haha!
+I'm solving multiple equations simultaneously, but I must do that without slowing myself down, ahaha!
 And that means brushing off a little PT Barnum Penn & Teller showmanship.
 It's not about the miracle being accurately performed, it's about the perception of the miracle being accurately performed, and in my case covering for just enough time to